hector-hs3/dining-review/README.md

 ## Project Overview

-The following project was created from scratch
+The following project was created from scratch with the objective to construct a RESTful web API with data persistence using Spring and Spring Data JPA

 ---